FlypMA/flyp-frontend/src/app/README.md

-# App Shell - BetweenDeals MVP
+# App Shell - flyp MVP

 The app folder contains the foundational architecture that supports all features in the MVP frontend.
 This is the **application shell** that provides the core infrastructure for the entire application.